End of tax year planning – have you utilised all your allowances? Act now

 There may be a benefit of ensuring a salary is paid of at least the lower earnings limit National Insurance threshold of £6,240, to ensure that credit is obtained for the years contributions towards the state retirement pension.
 Furthermore, drawing a salary of up to £9,568 can maximise the use of personal allowances and reduce corporation tax, without payment of class 1 National Insurance contributions.

-Additionally, if you intend to pay a dividend greater than £2,000 in 2022/23 and haven’t used the full £2,000 tax-free allowance in the current tax year, consideration should be made to making part of this payment early.
+Therefore, if you intend to pay a dividend greater than £1,000 in 2023/24 tax year and haven’t used the full £2,000 tax-free allowance in the current (2022/23) tax year, consideration should be made to making part of this payment early.

 Spouses and civil partners – An individual may be able to transfer 10% of their personal allowance to their spouse or civil partner, providing they both meet certain criteria.
 This could reduce their tax bill by up to £250 in the tax year.
 An election to do this can be made up to four years after the end of the year in which it relates.